FiditeNemini/artcraft/zola/content/ai-tools/tts-and-v2v-tools.md

 title = "The best TTS and V2V tools for AI" date = "2024-08-08"
-description = "A short guide on where to make the best text to speech voices for AI" [taxonomies] tags = ["tts", "v2v", "ai", "voice", "text to speech", "voice to voice"] authors = [" Moonchamp "]
+description = "A short guide on where to make the best text to speech voices for AI" authors = [" Moonchamp "]

+[taxonomies]
+tags = ["tts", "v2v", "ai", "voice", "text to speech", "voice to voice"]
 +++

-<FakeYou.com> is a versatile AI voice platform which allows users to generate speech from thousands of different characters and voices of your choosing.
+[FakeYou TTS](https://fakeyou.com/tts) is a versatile AI voice platform which allows users to generate speech from thousands of different characters and voices of your choosing.
 Our service caters to a wide range of applications from entertainment and content creation, to spreading education and accessibility at your comfort.
 Using our interface, users can input text and select a character to generate realistic speech outputs.

 # Search for Your Voice:

-To begin with using FakeYou.com, you can search for and select from a vast library of voices ranging from fictional characters, well-known celebrities to more generic options and broad options to read out your text.
+To begin with using [FakeYou](https://fakeyou.com/tts), you can search for and select from a vast library of voices ranging from fictional characters, well-known celebrities to more generic options and broad options to read out your text.
 Your options can be created through the use of Text-to-Speech (TTS) or by Voice-to-voice (V2V) conversion.

 # Creating Text-to-Speech